-Creating an Islamic will 1/3 is essential in the Islamic point of you.
+Creating an Islamic will 1/3 is essential from the Islamic point of you.
 Mainly when a person makes a will, he has three options.
-That he has full control to make a will, he has the partial right for creating a will, or he won’t have any control over it. in Islamic point of view, before the person dies, he has right on one-third of his property while two-third he can distribute to the family members.
+That he has full control to make a will, he has the partial right for creating a will, or he won’t have any control over it.
+From an Islamic point of view, before the person dies, he has the right to one-third of his property while two-thirds he can distribute to the family members.
 He writes the Islamic will according to the guidance in the Quran.
 The system has introduced the appropriate way of the distribution of property in society.

 Distribution of wealth from one-third will.

 After the death of the person, the Islamic will 1/3 is disposed of according to a person’s wish.
 It can be disclosed only by creating the will.
-The person who gets the one third has the right to give it to any family member, friend, are relative, or he may charity it to any organization.
+The person who gets one-third has the right to give it to any family member, friend, or relative, or he may charity it to any organization.

 One can distribute equally to his family members.
 It is clearly quoted in Islam a person makes an Islamic will 1/3.
 The person has to make a will for parents, relatives, or any other in a fair manner.

-In the Islamic point of you, a person has to create the will for one-third of his wealth.
+From the Islamic point of you, a person has to create a will for one-third of his wealth.
 If he does not do so, then he does sin.
-It is because it is the right of family members to get the wealth that the head of the family left for him.
+It is because it is the right of family members to get the wealth that the head of the family left for them.
 Equal distribution is necessary, so one no get injustice regarding the distribution of the assets.